maxAubain/browsershot/README.md

 ## Summary
 **Goal**<br>
-Build a screenshot as a service, _i.e._ a component/service for inputting as list of URLs and receiving one screenshot for each URL.
+Build a screenshot as a service, _i.e._ a component/service for inputting a list of URLs and being able to view or receive the image of one screenshot of a webpage located by each URL.

-Design includes as a back-end that could be run in a datacenter.
+The design requirements include a back-end that could be run in a datacenter.
 Optionally, the service could have a front end.
 Optionally, the front end could receive the list of URLs through a form or an uploaded text file.
 Optionally, the front end can display the screenshots.

 **Requirements**<br>
 1. Input: One or many (a list of) URLs for the component/service to screenshot.